 There Is SO Much Food To Choose From

 In regards to food, there is everything you can imagine.
 Our favorite thing to eat at the boardwalk is some authentic New Jersey Boardwalk pizza.
-We grabbed a slice of from Manco & Manco, a popular pizza destination in Ocean City.
+We grabbed a slice from Manco & Manco, a popular pizza destination in Ocean City.
 I had a simple plain slice but it was delicious!
 For dessert, we love getting ice cream.
 For whatever reason, it just really gets us nostalgic and reminds us of summer.

 Are You a Shopaholic?

 Sitting out on the beach all day not really your thing?
 Or do you just really love going shopping?
 This boardwalk could definitely be up your alley.
 There are tons of stores to choose from, ranging from brand names to Dollar Stores.

 There have been a lot of boardwalks we’ve been to that aren’t cleaned or up-kept.
 So, we have to appreciate the ones that actually are!
 It’s definitely a beautiful boardwalk, which is a huge reason why Ocean City is the best boardwalk in New Jersey.